 Kate Lidbetter, Secretary

 Alex Jones is an advocate for people who are Deaf or have a hearing impairment.
-Jones is a Co-Founder and Brand Ambassador of Access Innovation Media (Ai-Media).
-The company has developed Ai-Live, a realtime, word accurate speech-to-text captioning program using broadband technology which featured and won on ABC1’s The New Inventors.
-Jones was born to a Deaf family in Michigan, U.S.A.
-A graduate of NYU’s Tisch School of the Arts, he was recruited to Australia in 1997 by the Australian Theatre of the Deaf.
-He was the Director of the 2005 Deaflympic Games Cultural Festival in Melbourne and toured Australia with Heads Up! – a theatre-in-education production.
-Jones appeared on Australian drama, All Saints, from 2001 to 2002, playing Lyle Slater.
-Jones has served as an ambassador for Don’t DIS my ABILITY every year since 2004 and is currently the Chairperson of the Deafness Forum of Australia; a body representing the interests of people with hearing impairments, or chronic disorders of the ear.
+Alex is a Co-Founder and Brand Ambassador of Access Innovation Media (Ai-Media), which developed Ai-Live, a real-time word-accurate speech-to-text captioning program using broadband technology which won on ABC1’s The New Inventors.
+Alex was born to a Deaf family in Michigan, U.S.A., and graduated from NYU’s Tisch School of the Arts.
+In 1997, he was recruited by the Australian Theatre of the Deaf, was the Director of the 2005 Deaflympic Games Cultural Festival in Melbourne and toured Australia with Heads Up!, a theatre-in-education production.
+Alex played Lyle Slater on the Australian TV drama All Saints from 2001 to 2002.
+Since 2004, he has served as an ambassador for Don’t DIS my ABILITY and is currently the Chairperson of the Deafness Forum of Australia; a body representing the interests of people with hearing impairments, or chronic disorders of the ear.